 So there you have it, you’re now an expert in on and off ramps, so go forth and explore with confidence!
 Crypto is about freedom – freedom to store the value of what you earn, and spend it how you like.
-But something that’s worth remembering is that once you’ve converted back into fiat – no matter which of these options you use – you may have incurred a taxable event.
-This is something all users need to be aware of in order to get the best out of this flexibility.
+But something that’s worth remembering is that once you’ve converted back into fiat.
+Of course, no matter which of these options you use, you need to be aware of taxes you may incur.

 So stay informed, do your research and enjoy this shift in paradigms to the Web3 era, where big platforms no longer dictate the rules of how you access your resources, and you are back in charge.